Early education can boost economy and cut crime, Fed expert says

 “Children who are poor half of their childhood are 90 percent less likely to complete high school than children who were never poor,” she said.

-Rep. Victoria Kornfield, D-Bangor, co-chair of the Joint Standing Committee on Education and Cultural Affairs, said that there is nothing more important than early childhood education
+Rep. Victoria Kornfield, D-Bangor, co-chair of the Legislature’s Committee on Education and Cultural Affairs, said that there is nothing more important than early childhood education

 “If kids start behind not knowing colors or numbers, they stay behind,” she said.